Basiliscus of Comana: Life

 The story of Basilicus is an example of an itinerant martyrdom.

-He was arrested in Amasya in Pontus, but was allowed to go to the village of Choumiala to see his family before returning to Amasya for trial.
+He was arrested in Amasia in Pontus, but was allowed to go to the village of Choumiala to see his family before returning to Amasya for trial.
 He was then taken to the village of Dakozara before being martyred outside Comana.
 He is associated with the martyrs Eutropius and Cleonicus during his journey, in which he was followed by a crowd and performed various miracles.

-Another version say Basiliscus, Bishop of Comana, was decapitated around 312 at Nicomedia by the tyrant Maximinus Daza (r.
+Another version says Basiliscus, Bishop of Comana, was decapitated around 312 at Nicomedia by the tyrant Maximinus Daza (r.
 310–313).
 The biography of John Chrysostom says that Basiliscus, Bishop of Comana, was martyred under Maximian (r.
 286–305).